It's a ... ! Jason Derulo and Pregnant Jena Frumes Reveal 1st Child's Sex

 Guessing game!
 Jason Derulo and his pregnant girlfriend, Jena Frumes, announced the sex of their first child on Tuesday, March 30.

-The singer, 31, shared an Instagram video of himself and Frumes, 27, watching fireworks explode amid a party with family and friends.
+The singer, 31, shared an Instagram video of himself and Frumes, 27, watching fireworks explode amid a party with family and friends at the Privilege Pool at the Baha Mar resort destination in The Bahamas.
 “It’s blue!” he screamed in the footage.
 “It’s a boy!”

 On Monday, March 29, the dad-to-be prepared his Instagram followers for their “big day.”
 The Florida native said, “We’re finding out the gender reveal tomorrow.
 I already know what it is.
 I think it’s a boy because the stomach’s sitting kind of low.
 It’s like a ball.”